kirstin/kirstinheidler.co.uk/_includes/profile.md

 In our sessions we explore what is happening beneath the surface of these experiences, helping you develop greater emotional awareness, self-compassion and clarity about what matters to you.

-My approach combines person-centred counselling with practices from Nonviolent Communication and somatic practices like focusing, meditation, nervous system regulation.
+My approach combines person-centred counselling with practices from Nonviolent Communication and trauma-informed, somatic practices like focusing, meditation and nervous system regulation.